Quick Tips for Logistics Professionals

 What is 18-month temporary admission for yachts?

+Temporary admission is a customs procedure provided for under European regulations (EU Customs Code, Articles 250 to 253 of the ECU and its implementing provisions).
 It authorizes yachts registered in a non-EU country to stay and sail in European Union waters for up to 18 months, without having to pay VAT or import duties.

 This system provides a framework for the circulation of foreign yachtsmen in French and European waters, and encourages international nautical tourism while ensuring customs traceability.